tinymovr/Tinymovr/docs/hardware/guide.rst

 2. A means to talk CAN Bus, such as CANine or a Canable-compatible adapter.
 3. A mechanical rig that ensures firm connection between the Tinymovr PCB and the brushless motor.
 Designs that can be 3D printed are available.

-Note that the Tinymovr Dev Kit includes all of the above in an assembled kit.
+Note that the Tinymovr Dev Kit includes all of the above in a ready to use kit.

 Supported Motor Types